Introduction

 time.sleep(1)

-In this code, GPIO16 is set as the output pin for the relay.
+GPIO16 is set as the output pin for the relay.
 In the while loop, the code alternately sets the relay pin’s value to 0 (turning the relay on) and 1 (turning the relay off) and sleeps for one second in between.
-The print statements are included to give feedback on the relay’s state.
+The print statements are included to give feedback about the relay’s state on the shell of the IDE.

 Let us now program a simple web server that will present us with a Graphical User Interface(GUI) to control the relay using any web browser.
 Please copy and paste the following code into your IDE and run it.